-Sealed bids for the ROADSIDE SHOULDER IMPROVEMENTS EAST MERCER WAY PHASE 9 will be received by the City of Mercer Island at the DSG Permit Counter, 9611 SE 36th Street, Mercer Island, Washington 98040 up to 2:00 p.m.
-Local Time on February 9, 2016 and will then and there be opened and publicly read.
-Bids received later than 2:00 p.m., February 9, 2016 will not be considered.
+Sealed bids for the 3838 WMW Water System Improvements Project will be received by the City of Mercer Island at the DSG Permit Counter, 9611 SE 36th Street, Mercer Island, Washington 98040 until 2:00pm local time on January 25, 2017 at which time bids will be opened and publicly read.

 DESCRIPTION OF WORK

-A single contract will be awarded to the responsible bidder submitting the lowest bid, taking into account the Bidder’s Qualifications.
+A single contract will be awarded to the responsible bidder submitting the lowest total responsive bid for all schedules combined.
 Each bidder, by submission of the proposal, acknowledges and understands the rights reserved by the Owner in awarding the contract and the Owner’s right to modify the size of the project.
-The bidder agrees that, if awarded the contract, Final Completion of the entire project will be achieved within 45 working days from the Notice to Proceed.

 Each bid proposal shall be accompanied by a bid proposal deposit in cash, certified check, cashier’s check, or surety bond in an amount equal to five percent (5%) of the total amount of such bid proposal.
 Should the successful bidder fail to enter into such contract and furnish satisfactory performance bond within the same time stated in the Specifications, the bid proposal deposit shall be forfeited to the City of Mercer Island.